hoangtnm/docs/Building_from_source/TensorFlow.md

 Found possible Python library paths:
   /usr/local/lib/python3.6/site-packages
+  /home/minhhoang/workspace/caffe/python
 Please input the desired Python library path to use.
 Default is [/usr/local/lib/python3.6/site-packages]

-Do you wish to build TensorFlow with jemalloc as malloc support?
-[Y/n]: jemalloc as malloc support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with Google Cloud Platform support?
+Do you wish to build TensorFlow with Apache Ignite support?
 [Y/n]:
-Google Cloud Platform support will be enabled for TensorFlow.
+Apache Ignite support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with Hadoop File System support?
+Do you wish to build TensorFlow with XLA JIT support?
 [Y/n]:
-Hadoop File System support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with Amazon S3 File System support?
-[Y/n]:
-Amazon S3 File System support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with Apache Kafka Platform support?
-[Y/n]:
-Apache Kafka Platform support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with XLA JIT support? [y/N]:
-No XLA JIT support will be enabled for TensorFlow.
+XLA JIT support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with GDR support? [y/N]:
-No GDR support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with VERBS support? [y/N]:
-No VERBS support will be enabled for TensorFlow.

 Do you wish to build TensorFlow with OpenCL SYCL support? [y/N]:
 No OpenCL SYCL support will be enabled for TensorFlow.

+Do you wish to build TensorFlow with ROCm support? [y/N]:
+No ROCm support will be enabled for TensorFlow.

 Do you wish to build TensorFlow with CUDA support? [y/N]: y CUDA support will be enabled for TensorFlow.

 Please specify the CUDA SDK version you want to use.
-[Leave empty to default to CUDA 9.0]: 9.2
+[Leave empty to default to CUDA 9.0]: 10.0

-Please specify the location where CUDA 9.2 toolkit is installed.
+Please specify the location where CUDA 10.0 toolkit is installed.
 Refer to README.md for more details.
 [Default is /usr/local/cuda]:

 Please specify the cuDNN version you want to use.
-[Leave empty to default to cuDNN 7.0]: 7.2.1
+[Leave empty to default to cuDNN 7]:

 Please specify the location where cuDNN 7 library is installed.
 Refer to README.md for more details.
 [Default is /usr/local/cuda]:

 Do you wish to build TensorFlow with TensorRT support? [y/N]:
 No TensorRT support will be enabled for TensorFlow.

 Please specify the NCCL version you want to use.
-[Leave empty to default to NCCL 1.3]: 2.2

-Please specify the location where NCCL 2 library is installed.
-Refer to README.md for more details.
-[Default is /usr/local/cuda]:/usr/local/nccl_2.2.13-1+cuda9.2_x86_64
+If NCCL 2.2 is not installed, then you can use version 1.3 that can be fetched automatically but it may have worse performance with multiple GPUs.
+[Default is 2.2]: 1.3

 Please specify a list of comma-separated Cuda compute capabilities you want to build with.
 You can find the compute capability of your device at: https://developer.nvidia.com/cuda-gpus.
 Please note that each additional compute capability significantly increases your build time and binary size.
-[Default is: 6.1]
+[Default is: 5.0]:

 Do you want to use clang as CUDA compiler? [y/N]: